martinapugliese/doodling-data-cards/README.md

 If we fetch some data about question tags on Stack Overflow, what patterns do we see?

+## EU

-## Population and age structure in the EU
+### Eurostat population age structure

 Having a look at the data retrieved from Eurostat about the population totals and age structure in the European Union in the years.
 This has been mainly done to produce a data card, the notebook is meant for manipulating/reformatting the data.

+### Population area

+Data on area (surface) and population of european countries, retrieved from Wikipedia.

 ## Football

+### World Cup

+Data and work about the FIFA word cups.

+#### Team stats

-Mainly for a data card, looks at the number of matches played and cards obtained by players in the Football World Cup, historically.
+Mainly for a data card, looks at the number of matches played and cards obtained by players in the Football World Cup, over all editions.

+#### History stats

+Stats in time.

+## Births

+Number of births each month in some countries, UN database data.
+For a data card.